Integrity Initiatives in the Südhof Lab

 #9 (March 2024)

-Accusation: Dr. Bik noticed that a control image in the two papers cited above is the same even though the stated conditions appear different, suggesting fraud
+Accusation: The two papers cited above use the same control image even though the stated conditions appear different, suggesting fraud

-Resolution: Dr. Bik’s artificial intelligence-powered scrutiny of all of our papers correctly identified the same control image for the same type of experiment in two different studies performed at the same time.
-Moreover, in the Nature Communications paper the control condition is labeled as 'Ctrl' whereas in the PNAS paper it is labeled as 'NPR-mut', which may seem to indicate that different conditions are attributed to the images in the two papers.
+Resolution: The same control image was indeed used for the same type of experiment in two different studies performed at the same time.
+In the Nature Communications paper the control condition is labeled as 'Ctrl' whereas in the PNAS paper it is labeled as 'NPR-mut', which may seem to indicate that different conditions were attributed to the same images in two different papers.
 However, the Methods section clearly states that the 'Ctrl' of the Nature Communications paper is the 'NPR-Mut' that was used in the PNAS paper and thus the conditions are the same.
-It would have been better if we had indicated that the same control condition was used for the same experiment in two different projects.
-Five years ago we lived in a less prosecutorial and censorious environment and the lead author did not think of stating this explicitly, which was an oversight.
+It would have been better if we had indicated that the same control condition was used for the same experiment in two different projects, but this is perfectly proper since the experiments were done in parallel simultaneously.
+Five years ago we lived in a less prosecutorial environment and the lead author did not think of stating this explicitly, which was an oversight.

 Classification: Unfounded